Did you know ...

 |Mountain Range Coaches|

-Coach Donnalley joins the Mountain Range staff for 2014 and will be working with the defensive backfield for a second year.
-As a graduate of Red Wing, Minnesota High School Coach Donnalley went on to play his college football as a corner back for North Dakota State University in Fargo, North Dakota where he also ran track.
-After college, and as a 7th round draft pick of the St. Louis Cardinal Football program, Coach Donnalley continued his playing career in the NFL and then USFL after which he entered into the college coaching ranks as the defensive backfield coach at his alma mater.
-He was part of the staff that won NCAA Division II National Championships in 1986 and 1987.
+Coach Donnalley joined the Mountain Range staff in 2014 and will be working with the defensive backfield for a second year.
+As a graduate of Red Wing, Minnesota High School, Coach Donnalley went on to play his college football as a corner back for North Dakota State University in Fargo, North Dakota where he also ran track.
+After college, and as a 7th round draft pick of the St. Louis Cardinal Football program, Coach Donnalley continued his playing career in the NFL and then USFL after which he entered in to the college coaching ranks as the defensive backfield coach at his alma mater.
+He was part of the staff that won a NCAA Division II National Championships in 1986 and 1987.
 From there, Coach Donnalley went on to coach as an assistant at Montana State University in Bozeman, Montana, then on to the Head Football Coach at Fort Lewis College in Durango, Colorado.
 He returned to North Dakota State where he was the Defensive Coordinator.
-After 15 years away from coaching to focus on a career in business, Coach Donnalley has reentering the coaching ranks and looks forward to another season with the young men at Mountain Range High School.
+After 15 years away from coaching to focus on a career in business, Coach Donnalley has reentered the coaching ranks and looks forward to another season with the young men at Mountain Range High School.

-Coach Lohmeyer is the Varsity Running Backs coach and the Varsity Special Teams Coordinator for the 2014 season.
+Coach Lohmeyer is the Varsity Running Backs coach for the 2015 season.
 He also handles the Video and Communication for the team.
-This is his 6th year as a coach at the high school level after several successful seasons coaching in the Thornton Junior Football League.
+This is his 7th year as a coach at the high school level after several successful seasons coaching in the Thornton Junior Football League.
 Coach Lohmeyer grew up in northeast Kansas and graduated from Linn High School.
 He graduated from the United Air Force Academy in 1994 with a B.S. in Human Factors Engineering.
 More importantly, he met his wife Tempe while in Colorado Springs.
 Coach Lohmeyer served in the Air Force for 8 years including assignments in Texas, Arizona, Alaska, and North Carolina.
 He moved to Colorado in 2002 and currently teaches math at MRHS.
 Troy and Tempe have two children.
 Austin (who attends Horizon High School) and Justine.

 Coach Madrid is in his second year with the Mountain Range staff.
 Entering his 27th season of coaching football, Coach Madrid has spent his entire adult life helping to strengthen the lives of young men.
 He takes pride in an approach that teaches the skills to not only suceed on the field but in life.
 Coach Madrid most recently coached in Thornton Junior Football League.
 He is married to Margie and has three children Angela, Miranda and Nicholas.